Her father was born a slave in South Carolina and was freed in 1838, he traveled to California during the Gold Rush, settling in Oakland.

 Aldo S. Allen – 81st Ave Oakland CA

-His idea consisted for $2,000 purchasing a surplus Sherman Tank of World War II vintage, a 73,000- pound dreadnaught powered by a 500 horsepower engine.
-The tank would be much more powerful, faster and safer.
+His idea consisted of $2,000 purchasing a surplus Sherman Tank of World War II vintage, a 73,000- pound dreadnaught powered by a 500 horsepower engine.
+The tank would be much more powerful, faster, and safer.

 He was Right!